 5. HAVE FUN!!

 Seriously.
-Whether it be not doing any work on Friday’s or taking 5 minutes out of your day to do some yoga, please find sometime for yourself.
-You want to avoid burning out as much as possible.
-Having some time to unwind your brain from a long day of rigorous science classes, it will be very much worth it in the end.
-And if you’re one of those people who feels guilty for not studying, know missing those 5 extra minutes to study to meditate will not cause your grade to change.
+Whether it be not doing any work on Fridays or taking 5 minutes out of your day to do some yoga, please find some time for yourself.
+You want to avoid burnout as much as possible.
+Having some time to unwind your brain from a long day of rigorous science classes will be very much worth it in the end.
+And if you’re one of those people who feel guilty for not studying, know missing those 5 extra minutes to study to meditate will not cause your grade to change.
 Who knows it might even improve it!

 The Pre-Med Hub Board